escopecz/veetr/.github/copilot/custom-instructions.md

 **ALWAYS READ THE README.MD FILE FIRST** - It contains comprehensive setup instructions, documentation, and usage guidelines for this project.
 Use it as your primary reference when working on this project.

 ## About this project
-This is a PlatformIO project named "Luna" focused on embedded systems development.
+This is a PlatformIO project named "Luna" focused on embedded systems development for marine applications.

-The project is aimed to provide sailors on a small sailing racing vessel information about vessel speed via GPS, wind speed, wind direction and vessel tilt using an ESP32 controller with connected sensors, presented via a Progressive Web App (PWA) dashboard.
+The project provides sailors on small racing vessels with real-time information about vessel performance including:
+- Speed Over Ground (SOG) via GPS with intelligent noise filtering
+- Apparent Wind Speed (AWS) and Direction (AWD) via ultrasonic sensor
+- Vessel heel/tilt angle via accelerometer
+- GPS position and satellite status
+- BLE connection quality (RSSI)

+**Architecture:** ESP32 with BLE connectivity using NimBLE-Arduino library, serving standardized JSON data to external web applications.

+**Key Features:**
+- Bluetooth Low Energy (BLE) server with multi-client support
+- Robust sensor error handling - system continues operation even if sensors fail
+- Standardized marine JSON API with proper terminology (SOG, AWS, AWD, etc.)
+- 1Hz data transmission with reliable timing
+- Power efficient design for extended battery operation
+- Progressive Web App (PWA) dashboard hosted externally over HTTPS

 ## Hardware Dependencies